 Depending on the area you live in and whether your pregnancy is low or high risk, you might be able to choose the place you give birth in.
 Weigh up the decision with your partner, family and doctor or health professional.
 There are four options in rural Western Australia.

 - In a public hospital, you can be cared for by hospital midwives, and by doctors if necessary.
 It is usually free, with costs covered by Medicare.
-In some hospitals, your GP may be able to share the care with hospital staff.
+In some hospitals, your doctor may be able to share the care with hospital staff.
 Some public hospitals also provide private care, which means you can choose your own doctor or private obstetrician to care for you.
 You might need private health insurance to access the private care option.

 - A birth centre is suitable for women with healthy low-risk pregnancies.
 The costs are covered by Medicare.
 You can be transferred to hospital during labour if complications arise or if you request it.